0xor0ne/awesome-list/README.md

 * [ltrace][233]: intercepts and records both the dynamic library calls and signals.
 * [QDBI][88]: a Dynamic Binary Instrumentation framework based on LLVM.
+* [strace][254]: diagnostic, debugging and instructional userspace utility for Linux.
 * [Tracee][24]: Linux Runtime Security and Forensics using eBPF.

 ## Trusted Execution Environment